JavierCastilloGuillen/Market_Screener/README.md

 Help video on youtube: https://www.youtube.com/watch?v=ewr_2nkHsxo

-The project is intended to be an introduction to the essential technical screener, in this case adapted to the Argentina market.
-Although scalable depending on the data source.
+The project is intended to be an introduction to the essential technical screener.
+The project is coming from a lesson, therefore has educational purpose.

+In this case adapted to the Argentina market.
+Although scalable to different markets (US - EUROPE - Crypto - FX, etc) Using the same library or others and keeping the main functions.

 The main libraries used will be: